UMaine-NMD-211-Fall-2020/Lab4-Triggers/README.md

 To run this code, you will need to download an image.
-Therefore, you can download my github repo here.
+Therefore, you can download my github repo here and run the code from this, or you can just see how the file is setup by reading the repo.
 ```processing
 /*
  Lab 4 - NMD 211